-The RFMS was founded in 1995 by a group of medical students, later merging with a staff choir for a celebration at the Royal Free Hospital.
+The RFMS was founded in 1995 by a group of medical students at the Royal Free Hospital, later merging with a staff choir for a celebration at the hospital.
 It has now grown into a large and vibrant choir with members from all walks of life – from the hospital and the surrounding area.

 We are an inclusive amateur choir, which aims high and welcomes new members of any voice part and experience; and we try to make sure our activities are fun – and accessible to all.